1999–2000 Charlton Athletic F.C. season

 During the 1999–2000 English football season, Charlton Athletic F.C. competed in the Football League First Division.
 The club also competed in the FA Cup, and the League Cup.

 Season summary

 Alan Curbishley and his Charlton side won the First Division title to regain promotion to the FA Carling Premiership for the 2000–2001 season at the first time of asking.

 A key player in the previous season's unsuccessful bid to avoid relegation, Richard Rufus, remained with the club and enjoyed a very productive season scoring six goals and helping Charlton to win the First Division title.

+Kit

+Charlton's kit was manufactured by Le Coq Sportif and sponsored by Mesh Computers.